CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 ** implementation and review **
 The possibilities of filtering and logging differ depending on the operating system.
 Before setting up a local packet filter, refer to the existing documentation.

-Care should be taken when setting up packet filter rules, as a rule rule might cause an administrator working over the network on the client to "lock out" and correct from the system console must make out.
+Care should be taken when setting up packet filter rules, as a rule rule might cause an administrator working over the network on the client to "lock out" and make corrections from the system console must make out.

 After activating the local packet filter, on the one hand, it should be checked whether the required services are still reachable, on the other hand, a port scan should be used to check whether the remaining ports are all blocked.